IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 ### Acts and omissions
 One, discrimination can be an *act* or an *omission*.
 For example, discrimination can occur when someone acts in a way that impairs men’s enjoyment of their rights, and it can occur when someone *fails to act* to protect men’s rights when such an act is required.
 For example, the Human Rights Committee says States are required to ensure men and women have equal rights in marriage, so failing to ensure men have equal rights with women is an omission that amounts to discrimination.

+> Covenant rights can be violated through the **direct action or omission** by States parties, including through their institutions or agencies at the national and local levels.
+ICESCR General Commetn 20, paragrpah 14 _Emphasis added_

 > ...States parties shall take appropriate steps to ensure equality of rights as well as responsibilities of spouses as to marriage, during marriage and at its dissolution.
 Such steps may take the form of legislative, administrative or other measures, but **it is a positive duty of States parties to make certain that spouses have equal rights** as required by the Covenant.[^3] *Emphasis added*

 ### Intent and effect
 Two, intent is not required for something to be discrimination.
 If an act, or omission, *has the effect* of impairing men’s rights, then that can be discrimination, even if there was no intent to impair men’s rights.